ducklin5/PolyNPredict/README.md

 # POLYN Sequence Predictor

-- NOTE: only only trained on poly 1 for now
+- NOTE: only trained on poly 1 for now

-- Program uses burn LSTM + Linear modules to predict the next number in a leanr sequnece
+- Program uses burn LSTM + Linear modules to predict the next number in a linear sequnece

 - Trained on and works best with 5 preceeding inputs